-Editor's note: This post is the first in our Young Data Scientists series, so be sure to check back for future posts!
+This post is the first in our Young Data Scientists series, featuring the motivation, work and advice of the next generation of data scientists.
+Be sure to check back for future posts, or read the whole series by clicking on the image to the right.

 Stefan Stoyanov is a Business Analytics and Research Intern at Boemska and a 2020 SAS Student Ambassador.
 He’s an MSc Business Analytics student with a passion for emerging technologies, ranging from artificial intelligence to augmented and virtual reality.
 We recently interviewed him to learn about his journey to becoming a data scientist.